Introduction

 ssh-copy-id -i ~/.ssh/id_rsa.pub rundeck@$ip

-Add the rundeck to sudoers file(visudo).
+Add Rundeck to the sudoers file(visudo).

 Defaults:rundeck requiretty